 Alcohol & Other Drug Services

-Confidential drug and alcohol-related evaluations and outpatient services are provided at the UCC at no additional charge to enrolled FSU students.
+Confidential drug and alcohol-related evaluations and outpatient services are provided at Counseling & Psychological Services (CPS) at no additional charge to enrolled FSU students.
 Students may be mandated for evaluation by various FSU departments.
 Evaluations require two sessions with a licensed Certified Addictions Professional using interview and standardized assessment instruments.
 Students may also be seen for outpatient substance use counseling or referred elsewhere, as appropriate.

-Please be aware that the UCC does not conduct court-mandated drug/alcohol evaluations or counseling.
+Please be aware that CPS does not conduct court-mandated drug/alcohol evaluations or counseling.

 Couples counseling is offered to students on a short-term basis to help address a variety of issues, including communications skills, conflict resolution/problem solving, and other issues that may arise within a relationship.
 One of the individuals must be currently enrolled at Florida State University to be considered eligible for couples counseling.